The Context Switching Problem You're Living With

-Opening the browser, finding the ticket, waiting for Jira to load—it's death by a thousand context switches.
+Opening the browser, finding the issue, navigating through the UI—it's death by a thousand context switches.
 So they don't do it.
-And your Jira board becomes fiction.
+And your board becomes fiction.

 You've asked this question too many times.
 They promise they will.
 They don't.
-Because leaving their IDE to click through Jira's UI isn't just annoying—it costs them 25 minutes of focus.
+Because leaving their IDE to click through a web UI isn't just annoying—it costs them 25 minutes of focus.

 Context lives outside the code